Rally Your Group, Do Your Own Cleanup!

 Street to Beach Cleanups for GROUPS.

-Keeping our streets clean, keeping trash from the storm drains, cleaning our beaches is needed now more than ever.
+Keeping our streets clean, keeping trash from the storm drains, and cleaning our beaches is needed now more than ever.
 Clean Waterways = Clean Ocean.

 It is easy to join!